 The Southwest has experienced an on-again, off-again winter snow pattern.
 As we prepare for the spring snowmelt, moderate (D1) to exceptional (D4) drought persists across the region.
 This drought briefing focused on winter drought conditions and forecasts for spring for Arizona, Colorado, New Mexico, Nevada, and Utah.
 It also took a closer look at April 1 snowpack conditions along with a deeper dive into snow data and how this year's snowpack will translate into runoff and streamflow through spring.

 The National Integrated Drought Information System (NIDIS) and the National Weather Service (NWS) hosted two webinars on soil moisture data and applications.
-These webinars are intended to help NWS operational forecasters and other weather & climate service providers better understand soil moisture monitoring and its practical applications.
+These webinars were intended to help NWS operational forecasters and other weather & climate service providers better understand soil moisture monitoring and its practical applications.

 According to the March 22 U.S. Drought Monitor, 100% of California/Nevada is in drought, with 36.8% in extreme (D3) or exceptional (D4) drought.
 Most of the western U.S. was exceptionally dry in February, with record low total precipitation at over 200 SNOTEL sites.
 In California, the driest January and February in state history has led to a March 1 statewide snowpack of less than 70% of average, down from 160% at the start of the new year.
 With low reservoir carryover, the impacts of snow drought will reach into summer and beyond.